OCA/partner-contact/partner_contact_height/README.rst

 #.
 Go to Contacts
 #.
 Create or select a contact
 #.
-In the Personal Information tab, enter its height and the unit of measure
+In the Personal Information tab, enter their height and the unit of measure

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot